heapwolf/lev/README.md

-   use()     Select the current database to use ls()      list of databases read()    Read a range of keys and values from the database. keys()    Read a range of keys from the database. values()  Read a range of values from the database. get()     Fetch data from the store.
+   use()     Select the current database to use ls()      list of databases read()    Read a range of keys and values from the database. write()   A writable stream for key value objects. keys()    Read a range of keys from the database. values()  Read a range of values from the database. get()     Fetch data from the store.